-10.7.2.4 Direct-current compound-wound generators shall have independent devices for voltage regulation within a tolerance of ± 1 per cent for generators rated at up to 100 kW, or within ± 0.5 per cent for generators of rating exceeding 100 kW.
+10.7.2.4 Direct-current compound-wound generators shall have independent devices for voltage regulation within a tolerance of ± 1 % for generators rated at up to 100 kW, or within ± 0.5 % for generators of rating exceeding 100 kW.
 The above regulation limits shall be maintained with the generator cold and hot and at any load within the operating load range of generators.

-10.7.2.5 Direct-current sets comprising compoundwound generators shall have such external characteristics that the voltage of a hot generator adjusted to the rated value with an accuracy of ± 1 per cent at 20 per cent of the load does not vary at full load by more than $\pm 1,5$ per cent for generators rated at 50 kW or over, and by more than $\pm 2,5$ per cent for generators of lower output.
+10.7.2.5 Direct-current sets comprising compound-wound generators shall have such external characteristics that the voltage of a hot generator adjusted to the rated value with an accuracy of ± 1 % at 20 % of the load does not vary at full load by more than $\pm 1,5$ % for generators rated at 50 kW or over, and by more than $\pm 2,5$ % for generators of lower output.

-Voltage variations in a compound-wound generator running at 20 to 100 per cent of the rated load shall not exceed the following limits:
+Voltage variations in a compound-wound gene-rator running at 20 to 100 % of the rated load shall not exceed the following limits:

-.1 \pm 3 per cent for generators rated at 50 kW and more;
+.1 \pm 3 % for generators rated at 50 kW and more;

-.2 ± 4 per cent for generators rated over 15 kW but less than 50 kW;
+$.2 \pm 4$ % for generators rated over 15 kW but less than 50 kW;

-$.3 \pm 5$ per cent for generators rated at 15 kW and less.
+$.3 \pm 5$ % for generators rated at 15 kW and less.

-10.7.2.6 Direct-current sets comprising shuntwound generators shall have such external generator characte-ristics and automatic voltage regulators that voltage is maintained to within $\pm 2,5$ per cent of the rated value at all load variations from zero to the rated load.
+10.7.2.6 Direct-current sets comprising shunt-wound generators shall have such external generator characteristics and automatic voltage regulators that voltage is maintained to within $\pm 2,5$ % of the rated value at all load variations from zero to the rated load.